trxycs/so1ics-wifi-hack-tut/README.md

 ```

 ### 6. Verify Monitor Mode
-Run `iwconfig` again to confirm that your interface is now in monitor mode.
+Run `iwconfig` again to confirm that your interface is now in monitor mode (look for `Mode:Monitor` in the output).

 ---